 If you are business traveler, we would recommend that you look for a carry-on with a lifetime warranty as you won’t have to worry should the wheels ever break.

 Is a hard-shell or ballistic nylon (or other material) better for a suitcase?

 When reviewing all the suitcase materials, hard-shell certainly has its advantages.
 It protects your belongings and can withstand a ton of abuse.
 Furthermore, hard-shell luggage is a bit more stylish and durable.
 However, if you travel regularly for business or you don’t want to ever have to check your luggage, then a soft-sided luggage can squeeze better into tight areas.

 Our recommendation here is to ask yourself what you plan on packing within your luggage.
 If it’s just clothes, then a hard-shell probably isn’t necessary.
 However, if its expensive camera or computer equipment, then the extra durability found in the hard-shell design will be a better choice.

 What does a TSA-Approved carry-on mean?

 When selecting a piece of luggage, TSA-Approved is more of a marketing term rather than any sort of official designation.
 Per the TSA website, the size of the carry-on that is allowed onto the plane is at the discretion of the airline, not the TSA.
 Therefore, a TSA-Approved bag doesn’t necessarily exist – so don’t pay extra for this feature.

-Now one feature that may be related is TSA-Approved combination locks.
-These are combination locks that work with a master key (which the TSA has on hand).
+Now one feature that may be related is TSA-Approved luggage locks.
+These are locks that work with a master key (which the TSA has on hand).
 While they do their best to never open your luggage, using a TSA-Approved lock will ensure that they don’t have to use a pair of clippers to break it open.